penghu-cs/MRL/README.md

 ## Comparison with the State-of-the-Art
 <table>
 <thead>
+  <h3></h3>
-  <h3>Performance comparison in terms of MAP scores under the symmetric noise rates of 0.2, 0.4, 0.6 and 0.8 on the Wikipedia and INRIA-Websearch datasets.
-The highest MAP score is shown in <b>bold</b>.</h3>
+  <font style =font-size:50 px>Performance comparison in terms of MAP scores under the symmetric noise rates of 0.2, 0.4, 0.6 and 0.8 on the Wikipedia and INRIA-Websearch datasets.
+The highest MAP score is shown in <b>bold</b>.</font>
   <tr>
     <th class="tg-0pky" rowspan="3", align="center">Method</th>
     <th class="tg-c3ow" colspan="8", align="center">Wikipedia</th>